uzayaltiner/PickerView/README.md

 # ImagePickerView
 ImagePickerView allows you to combine UIImageView and UIImagePicker in one line of code.
+Also adds Document Picker with single line of code to any UIView.
 Ready to use in Storyboard or Programmatic coding.
 ## Installation

 **Swift Package Manager**